|The 24th (Tyneside Irish) Batallion Northumberland Fusiliers in the centre of Newcastle|

 Not just a genius concept, this is an outstanding piece of original live visual art and its effect is simply the most moving tribute to these men.
 It connects with its audience at a visceral level.

 The Somme – ‘We’re Here Because We’re here.’

 The piece called “We’re here because we’re here” has given hundreds of young people across the UK the chance to find out more about the Somme and in some cases discover the stories of family members who fought in the war.

-The faces of the lads in uniform, some of them heartbreakingly young, would have been so similar to those local faces from a hundred years ago.
-I approached one the of the youngest, Private Hugh Lynch and he tipped his hat and gave me card with the name of the soldier he was representing.
+The faces of the lads in uniform, so similar to those local faces from a hundred years ago.
+I approached one the of the youngest.
+Private Hugh Lynch tipped his hat and gave me card with the name on it of the dead soldier he was representing.

 I collected more cards from the men.
 Private Edward McCoy, Private Martin May, Private Thomas Liddle, Private Patrick Maloney, Private John McGill, Private Patrick Kelly, Private Samuel Kelly, Private William Mathewson, Serjeant Patrick Butler..
 They all died at the Somme on 1st July 1916.

-I knew quite a lot about this period of history as I had the lead role in the Peter Whelan play some time ago at our Little Theatre in Gateshead – The Accrington Pals – which explores the lives of the women left behind after this devastating period of our history.
+I knew quite a lot about this period of history as I had the lead role in the Accrington Pals.
+This play by Peter Whelan play, explores the lives of the women left behind at home after this devastating period of our history.